mbauhardt/antw/docu/jekyll-bootstrap/downloads/index.md

 {% include JB/setup %}

 *Antw* provides some jar files you can use to create interesting reports/statistics about your ant build.
-The recommended way to [use](/documentation/usage/#antw) antw is simply to [install](/documentation/get-remove/#installation) the application.
-You need no root privileges to do this.
+The recommended way to [use](/documentation/usage/antw.html) antw is simply to [install](/documentation/get-remove/installation.html) the application.
+You need no root privileges for the installation!

+---

-When you want to use antw without to install the app read the [documentation](documentation/usage/#apacheant) how to do this and download the following files
+When you want to use antw without to install the application read the [documentation](/documentation/usage/apache-ant.html) how to do this and download the following files

 <table class="table">
 	<thead>